JPGarCar/advanced-discord.js-prompts/README.md

 We have Discord.js specific prompts like Member, Channel, Emoji, and Role prompts which will return the Discord.js Objects for easier development.
 ### Advanced List Prompts
 The ListPrompt class has customizable prompts that allow the user to select one or many options out of a list of options.
 They can be used with anything (Channels, Roles, Text, Numbers)!
+### Fully Tested and 100% Test Coverage
+This package is 100% Test Covered and it is used by other bots we produce!

 ## Usage
+### Check our Documentation
+You can take a look at our documentation with tutorials [here!](https://jpgarcar.github.io/advanced-discord.js-prompts/index.html)
+### Basic Tutorial
 1. Install the npm package (add '--production' to not install our unit testing packages)
 ```javascript
 npm install advanced-discord.js-prompts --production